Modular Resources

 For more information, see Module versioning.

-typestringRequiredregistry or local, depending on whether the module is in the Viam registry or is only available locally on your computer.
+typestringRequiredregistry or local, depending on whether the module is in the Viam Registry or is only available locally on your computer.

 module_idstringRequiredThe module author’s organization namespace or UUID, then a colon, then the name of the module.
 Identical to the first two pieces of the model namespace triplet. <module namespace>:<module name>.